Special Events

 The retreat is suitable for everyone and will include Dhamma reflections, guided meditations and an opportunity for sharing questions and responses.

-This retreat will be organised by Bristol Insight Meditation.
+This retreat is organised by Bristol Insight Meditation.
 If you have queries regarding this particular retreat, please contact Bristol Insight Meditation direct.

 Ajahn Brahmali's UK Visit: 12th - 16th Jun 2024 (followed by an Ajahn Brahm & Ven Canda online retreat)